dewittn/rpi-robot-buggy/projects/vpn/README.md

 ⚠️ **Disclaimer:** This tutorial is still a work in progress and may need some editing for clarity.

 ---
 In honor of NASA's Perseverance rover landing on Mars, my student and I wanted to try remote controlling a buggy thousands of miles aways.
-To do this, we will need to install a VPN on both the Buggy Pi, and the Controller Pi.
+To do this, we will need to install a VPN on both the _Buggy Pi_, and the _Controller Pi_.
 An optional step is to setup a public server that can act as a go between.
 We will also a need a server that is connected to the internet host the VPN and send signals back and forth.

 I use Linode as my hosting provider.
 They have very affordable plans start at $5/month.

 In this tutorial we will be installing, and setting the WireGuard VPN on Raspberry Pi OS.
 I like WireGuard because it is very fast, and relatively simple to get setup.

-(Hat Tip to [Michel Deslierres](https://sigmdel.ca/michel/ha/wireguard/wireguard_02_en.html) his instructions on how to get this working, which I have simplified below.)

 ## Step 1: Update System

-Before we install WireGuard we want to make sure our system is up to date by running the following commands.
+Before we install WireGuard we want to make sure our _Buggy Pi_ and _Controller Pi_ are both running the latest software.
+You can update each system by running the following commands:

 ```
 sudo apt update